caumente/AUDIT/docs/tutorials/postprocess_outputs.md

 ## 3. Remove unnecessary data

-In this case, the developers of the model conducted other experiments during inference by modifying the original dimensions of the images (155, 240, 240).
+The developers of the model conducted other experiments during inference by modifying the original dimensions of the images (155, 240, 240).
 As a result, all the files ending with "_ground_truth," "segmentation," and "_sequences" are unnecessary for our purposes and should be deleted.